-Percentages are proportions used represent the size of one quantity compared with another.
-You can use percentages to represent sales prices, such as 20 percent off, success rates, such as getting 86 percent of the questions correct, or parts of a whole, such as the portion of total company sales a salesperson generated.
+Percentages are proportions representing the size of one quantity compared with another.
+Percentages can represent sale prices, such as 20 percent off, success rates, such as getting 86 percent of questions correct, or parts of a whole, such as the portion of total company sales generated by a salesperson.
 Percentages also help you make a meaningful comparison when two different data sets have different totals.
 For example, you can compare how often two batters get a hit using percentages, even though the batters may have different numbers of at-bats and hits.
-To calculate a percentage with a calculator, you need to know the two quantities you are comparing.
+To calculate a percentage with a calculator, you need to know two comparable values.

 Push the division button on the calculator.
 The division button is usually represented by "÷."

 Enter the second quantity, often the total amount, in the calculator.
-If you were calculating a test grade, you would total the number of questions on the test.
-For example, if you there were a total of 50 question on the test, you would enter "50."
+To calculate a test grade, enter the total number of questions on the test.
+For example, if there were a total of 50 question on the test, enter "50."

 Push the equals button, usually represented by the "=" sign on the calculator, to determine the proportion.
-For example, if a student got 43 out of 50 questions correct, your answer would be .86.
+For example, if a student got 43 out of 50 questions correct, your answer is .86.

 Push the multiplication button, usually represented by "×," on the calculator.